 The benefits of mobile learning are immense.
 It allows employees to conveniently access the training program designed to improve their soft skills from their smart devices at their convenience.
 Further, mobile and online learning also gives them the freedom to learn at their speed, and access training content for specific areas where they feel they need more assistance.
 Organizations need to focus on creating mobile learning content for effective training delivery.

 Traditionally, micro-learning or bite-sized learning has been used by organizations to improve soft skills such as leadership skills, listening skills, communication skills, problem-solving skills, and more.
 Depending on the varying needs of sales employees, these modules can address the basics of a topic/subject and aid in better information retention.

 Microlearning is especially suited for imparting soft skills to employees with short attention spans.
-Further enhanced usage of smart devices and the tech-savviness of present-day sales staff further make these bite-sized courses an ideal choice to deliver soft skills training.
+Further, enhanced usage of smart devices and the tech-savviness of present-day sales staff make these bite-sized courses an ideal choice to deliver soft skills training.